agaeki/Date_Format_Field/README.md

 ### Getting data

-The `onComplete` call back function returns a `Datetime` nullable object containing the result from the `DateFormatField`.
+The `onComplete` call back function returns a `DateTime` nullable object containing the result from the `DateFormatField`.

 The response from the call back returns null when ever the field is not complete but when the entry for the date input is complete, it returns true.